trevor229/spammail/README.md

 ## spammail
 A collection of all spam emails I have recieved since 7/3/17

-I'm documenting these because they are laughable and interesting
+I am publishing these so anyone can read or analyze them and do whatever with the information.
+They are also extremely laughable and mediocre.